itsallcode/rogue-paws-gang/en/characters/dozer_the_one-eyed.md

 ### Unbreakable Will

 Years of hardship have forged Dozer's spirit into something unshakeable.
-He automatically succeeds on any roll to resist fear, intimidation, or despair, and gains **advantage** on **Tenacious** rolls when facing seemingly impossible odds.
+He automatically succeeds on any roll to resist fear or intimidation, and gains **advantage** on **Tenacious** rolls when facing seemingly impossible odds.

 ### Street Survivor